 If you have the privilege to see the available ones, then you can use the SHOW DATABASES command to see the list.
 If not, use the below option.

-The following statement will only execute the Statement only if the third_database is not available in the system.
+The following Create Database statement will execute the Statement only if the third_database is not available in the system.

 CREATE DATABASE IF NOT EXISTS third_database;